oracle/graal/docs/EXTENDING.md

 implement statements, while `LLVMExpressionNode` returns a result and is used to implement expressions (see [`DATATYPES.md`](DATATYPES.md)).

-By implementing the `NodeFactoryFacadeProvider` one can provide a custom implementation of `NodeFactoryFacade` that the parser uses to create Truffle nodes.
-Changes to `NodeFactoryFacade` are kept minimal, to not force projects that implement the `NodeFactoryFacade` to frequently update their code.
+By exposing an implementation of the `SulongNodeFactory` interface as a service one can provide a custom implementation of `SulongNodeFactory` that the parser uses to create Truffle nodes.
+Changes to `SulongNodeFactory` are kept minimal, to not force projects that implement the `SulongNodeFactory` to frequently update their code.

 To use the node facade, an option (see `mx su-options`) exists to select a node facade implementation, which is currently `sulong.NodeConfiguration`.